angrave/approot/README.md

 . approot/approot_functions  (that lonely dot is important)
 ```

-Then create a directory well applications will be installed
+Then create a directory where applications will be installed
 ```bash
 mkdir ~/localapps
 approot_init ~/localapps